vert-x/vert-x.github.io/docs_md/dev_guide.md

 If you want to enable auto-redeploy for all modules in a multi-module project then it's recommended that you set `VERTX_MODS` to point to a directory in the parent directory for your modules.

-Then each module project execute:
+Then in each module project directory execute:

     `vertx create-link <module_name>`